ZakirG/open-daw/README.md

 Once the app is running, navigate to http://localhost:3000/ in your browser.

 ##### Upcoming features:
-- track panning, and sequence export to wav
 - allow for user-uploaded sounds for sequencing
+- sequence export to wav

 ##### Feature goals for v2.0:
 - allow for user-uploaded audio tracks with preview waveforms